alexziskind1/nativescript-oauth2/README.md

   AppModule
 );
 ```

+You don't need to do this if you already have `<page-router-outlet>` in your component.

 then add add the registration code below somewhere before you call login, most likely in your Auth service, as in the demo-angular project.